'Celtic Fields' – Archaeology's stepchildren

 Screenshot of Locus Map (free version with advertising displayed at the top).
 The green antenna symbol at the bottom right indicates that satellite positioning is currently active.
 Then, a blue arrow is shown at the location surrounded by a blue circle indicating the uncertainty area.
 It is important that the Map Items icon is shown (here to the left of the antenna icon) so that you can show and hide the laser graphics.
 A short tip on the specially recessed button at the bottom left centres the graphic so that the location coincides with the cross in the centre of the screen.
-This must also always be done before marking a point, which is done by tapping the symbol with the cross at the bottom left.
+This must also always be done before marking a point, which is done by tapping the symbol with the cross at the bottom right.

 Screenshot of Avenza Maps (free version).
 Here the operation is clearer because of the sparse functions.
 Tapping the arrow at the bottom left centres the graphic on the determined location.
 A blue circle indicates the uncertainty area.
 Repeated tapping switches from north-up mode to compass mode, which normally makes little sense in the forest because of the unfavourable reception.
 Tapping again switches back to north-up mode.
 Once this has been done, a point can be set by tapping on the symbol to the right of it.
 Be careful when editing points: they can easily be moved irretrievably!
 The two symbols at the bottom right are not relevant here.